Daughters of Mary, Mother of Our Savior: Daughters of Mary, Mother of Our Savior v. LaSalle

+LaSalle was hired by sisters of St. Joseph's Novitiate in 2004 to appraise the artwork, as they believed it was valuable.
+LaSalle concluded that it could be worth between $150–250,000 without restoration, though likely more with.
+Art dealer Paul Dumont, who specialized in finding favorable art deals and notifying gallery owners, contacted Zaplin who asked to buy the piece.
+After the work was restored, Zaplin, who did not meet with the sisters, offered $350,000.
+After there was a counteroffer of $450,000, Zaplin matched it and purchased the piece in 2006.
+Grounds for the lawsuit began the following year after Zaplin sold the piece for $2.15 million through a Sotheby's in Texas, making $1.75 million in profit.

-Grounds for the lawsuit originated in 2007 after Zaplin arranged to have the painting displayed at the Dallas Museum of Fine Arts, and sold the painting for $2.15 million through a Sotheby's in Texas, making $1.75 million in profit.
-Zaplin defended the sale by stating the lawsuit was made out of seller's remorse and that the sisters never had to sell the painting to him, noting he was just "very lucky" in the resell.
-Goldstone argued LaSalle had knowingly made a "lowball" appraisal to make a significant return with Zaplin, supported by an affidavit made by Dumont in court who quoted LaSalle as stating "we could 'screw' the sisters and make a handsome profit".
-Additionally, Zaplin was involved in an unrelated art lawsuit during the same time alleging copyright violations.
-Believing LaSalle knew the piece was worth between $1.5–1.8 million before restorations, the sisters likewise sought the $1.75 million in profit Zaplin made from the resell, as well as $51 million in punitive damages.
-The day of the trial in January 2012, however, the jury found LaSalle and Zaplin not guilty of fraud after less than a day of deliberation.
-The jury additionally awarded LaSalle and Zaplin a total of $575,000 in damages and defamation.
+Believing LaSalle knew the piece was worth between $1.5–1.8 million before restorations, the sisters sought the $1.75 million in profit Zaplin made from the resell, as well as an additional $51 million in punitive damages.
+Zaplin defended the sale by stating the lawsuit was made out of seller's remorse, and that he was just "very lucky" in the resell.
+Goldstone countered by stating LaSalle had knowingly made a "lowball" appraisal to make a significant return with Zaplin, supported by an affidavit made by Dumont in court who quoted LaSalle as saying "we could 'screw' the sisters and make a handsome profit".
+The day of the trial in January 2012, however, the jury found no fraud in LaSalle's appraisal or Zaplin's purchase after less than a day of deliberation.
+The jury additionally awarded LaSalle and Zaplin a total of $575,000 in damages under their counterclaim for defamation.